Sub-100 nm {\beta}-Ga2O3 MOSFET with 55 GHz fMAX and >100 V breakdown

-DC characterization was performed using 4155B parameter analyzer.
-I\textsubscript{D}-V\textsubscript{DS} output curve shows Peak I\textsubscript{DS, MAX}= 182 mA/mm with 45.2 $\mathrm{\Omega}$ mm at V\textsubscript{DS}= 12 V (Fig. \ref{fig3mos} (a)).
-Peak transconductance (g\textsubscript{m}) was found 37 mS/mm at 10 V drain bias (Fig. \ref{fig3mos} (b)).
+DC I\textsubscript{D}-V\textsubscript{DS} output curves shows peak I\textsubscript{DS, MAX} = 182 mA/mm with 45.2 $\mathrm{\Omega}$ mm at V\textsubscript{DS} = 12 V (Fig. \ref{fig2mos} (a)).
+Peak transconductance (g\textsubscript{m}) was found 37 mS/mm at 10 V drain bias (Fig. \ref{fig2mos} (b)).
 However, only 10 V drain bias was used for transfer curve in order to avoid stressing the device.
-Higher R\textsubscript{on} and lower g\textsubscript{m} for L\textsubscript{G} < 100 nm can be attributed to higher channel sheet resistance which increases source resistance (R\textsubscript{S}).
-Sub-micron L\textsubscript{SD} separation with higher sheet charge density can lower sheet resistance and therefore increase I\textsubscript{ON} and g\textsubscript{m}.
-However, we calculated channel and n++ regrowth interface resistance from total R\textsubscript{ON} and sheet access resistance.
-We found that regrowth interface resistance is very low.
-This verifies that surface treatment before regrowth has reduced regrowth interface resistance significantly.
+Higher R\textsubscript{on} and lower g\textsubscript{m} for L\textsubscript{G} < 100 nm can be attributed to higher channel sheet resistance which increases source resistance (R\textsubscript{S}) compared to the previous report.

-Three terminal off-state breakdown measurement was carried out in the air using B1505A power device analyzer.
-The device was biased at V\textsubscript{GS}= -15 V which is below V\textsubscript{TH}.
-We observed catastrophic breakdown at V\textsubscript{DS}= 110 V (not shown), which corresponds to breakdown voltage (V\textsubscript{BR}) of 125 V (V\textsubscript{DS}- V\textsubscript{GS}). it results in 1 MV/cm average breakdown field (E\textsubscript{AVG}) for 1.3 $\mathrm{\mu}$m L\textsubscript{GD} spacing.
-Lower E\textsubscript{AVG} can be explained due to air breakdown and lack of external passivation.
-Breakdown measurement carried out in Fluorinert has been reported to increase breakdown voltage significantly compared to air \cite{kezeng2018}.
+Three terminal off-state breakdown measurement was carried out in air using B1505A power device analyzer.
+The device was biased at V\textsubscript{GS} = -15 V which is below V\textsubscript{TH}.
+We observed catastrophic breakdown at V\textsubscript{DS} = 110 V (supplementary material), which corresponds to gate-to-drain breakdown voltage (V\textsubscript{BR}) of 125 V (V\textsubscript{DS}- V\textsubscript{GS}).
+It results in 1.18 MV/cm average breakdown field (E\textsubscript{AVG}) for 1.26 $\mathrm{\mu}$m L\textsubscript{GD} spacing.
+Lower E\textsubscript{AVG} can be explained due to air breakdown and lack of external passivation and field management.

-Pulsed-IV measurements were done using Auriga-AU5 pulse voltage system.
-We used 20 ns rise and fall time and low duty cycle to reduce heating effect.
-Generally low pulse width of around 500 ns is used to observe any current collapse.
-At first, we pulsed drain from 0 V while keeping the gate DC, and measured I\textsubscript{D}- V\textsubscript{DS} output curve for 500 ns pulse width.
-No current collpase was observed and pulsed current is higher than DC at high V\textsubscript{DS} (Fig. \ref{fig4mos} (a)), which can be attributed to self heating effect.
-A similar phenomenon was also seen for the gate pulse (V\textsubscript{GS,Q} = -9 V) technique by keeping the drain DC.
-Finally, we applied V\textsubscript{DS,Q} = 10 V and V\textsubscript{GS,Q} = -9 V and found that still pulsed IV current is higher than DC.